 The Group established anti-corruption policies to prohibit employees from receiving any benefits offered by customers, suppliers, colleagues, or other parties while they are performing employee duties, and prohibit any activities involving conflicts of interest, bribery, extortion, fraud, and money laundering.
 Systematic fraud risk assessment is performed regularly on the Group's activities to identify room for potential improvement.
 The Group encourages employees, customers, suppliers, or other parties to report incidents relating to any conflicts of interest, bribery, extortion, fraud and money laundering.
-Misconducts are to be reported to our audit committee for detailed, confidential investigation through our provided communication channels.
+Misconducts can be reported through different communication channels depending on the stakeholders to either the supervisors of the employees, human resources and administration department or the audit committee for a detailed and confidential investigation.
 The audit committee is required to report to the Board at least once a year, disclosing information pertaining to misconduct reports and the respective investigation findings if any.